SRSG-Workshops/spreadsheets/_episodes/05-exporting-data.md

 using the rule set for the version of Excel you are using.
 These rules may not align.
 Essentially, you could be adding errors to your data, and it would not necessarily be flagged by any data cleaning methods.

-Storing data in a universal, open, and static format will help deal with this problem, e.g. tab-delimited (tab separated values or TSV) or comma-delimited (comma separated values or CSV).
+Storing data in a universal, open, and static format will help deal with this problem, e.g. formats such as tab-delimited (tab separated values or TSV) or comma-delimited (comma separated values or CSV).
 CSV files are plain text files where the columns are separated by commas, hence 'comma separated values' or CSV.
 The advantage of a CSV file over an Excel or other proprietary formats is that we can open and read a CSV file using just about any software, including plain text editors like TextEdit or NotePad.
 Hence